HafizhBaihaqi/taxi-pipeline-advanced/README.md

 2. Run `docker-compose up` to turn on all of the services
 3. Run `docker-compose ps -a` to check the status of each of the service
 4. Once the airflow-webservice is up, go to http://localhost:8080/ to open Apache Airflow
+5. Make sure to put the service account key in the `/keys` folder

 ## How to Execute the Batch Pipeline
 1. Execute `dag_taxi_data_extractor` in Airflow to extract all of the taxi data and upload them to GCS: gs:///jdeol003-bucket/capstone3_hafizh